 We are also in touch with the Information Commissioners Office (ICO) and are working with our sister federations in Europe to get additional information for our members and contribute to guidance materials.

 GDPR model policies and forms can be found here.
 These include:

 We have updated a number of our existing model terms and conditions, model forms, and model policies in light of the GDPR.
 These are all accessible in our Model Document Library.
 Please see our GDPR list of model documents for an overview of what model documents have been updated.

-This course is aimed at anyone who has, or will have, responsibility for reviewing, implementing, and maintaining compliance with the GDPR.
+The REC provides in-company GDPR training, aimed at anyone who has responsibility for reviewing, implementing, and maintaining compliance with the GDPR.
 The course is also suitable for any person within a business who processes personal data on a day-to-day basis and wishes to increase their knowledge and understanding of GDPR.
 Find the course overview here.
 Email us to learn more.